alvlkov/managed-scripts/scripts/CEE/custom-ns-inspect/README.md

 # Customer Namespace Inspect Script
-This script executes the inspect command to collect logs and relevant information from customer namespace.
+This script executes inspect to collect logs and relevant information from customer namespace.

-Importantly, after gathering the data, the script also scans and removes files containing potentially sensitive information to ensure safer sharing and archiving.
+The script will upload the compressed inspect collection to specified case.
+[SFTP](https://access.redhat.com/articles/5594481#TOC32).

-The script will upload the compressed dump to the [SFTP](https://access.redhat.com/articles/5594481#TOC32).
+This script will only work if a secret exists in the managed scripts namespace that contains a valid single-use SFTP token and case number.

 ## Usage